apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-TABLE.md

     * UNIQUE KEY: The subsequent specified column is the primary key column.

     <version since="2.0">
-    NOTE: when `experimental_enable_duplicate_without_keys_by_default = true`, will create a duplicate model without sorting columns and prefix indexes by default.
+    NOTE: when set table property `"enable_duplicate_without_keys_by_default" = "true"`, will create a duplicate model without sorting columns and prefix indexes by default.
     </version>

     Example: